lucasmouilleron/emailBuilder/README.md

 A grunt based email builder for designing, testing and publishing.

-- Multiple campaigns and email ready.
+- Multiple campaigns and email
-- Relies on the Ink framework from Zurb for templates.
+- Templates : Ink from Zurb, Mailchimp blueprints
 - Saas, handlebars
 - Mandrill, AWS S3